Party Constitution

 2. Pay an annual membership fee, if applicable, as set by the National Council;

-3. Are not currently members of any other registered political party and do not join another party whilst a member of the PPAU; and
+3. Are not currently members of any other registered or unregistered political party in Australia and do not join another party in Australia while a member of the Party;

-4. Have not been members of another registered political party in the previous twelve (12) months unless permission is granted in writing (in their absolute discretion) by a majority of the National Council.
+4. Have not been members of another registered or unregistered political party in Australia in the previous twelve (12) months, unless this is disclosed in the membership application by the applicant; and

 1. Be elected into a formal position within the party, at any level;

-5. Participate in working groups defined by the National Council or any organ of the Party; and
+5. Where eligible, participate in working groups defined by the National Council or any organ of the Party; and

 6. Vote at Party Meetings, Congresses and Policy Formulation, Development and Adoption proceedings.